tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/thrust_models.rst

  \mathbf{a}_{T}=\mathbf{R}^{(I/B)}\sum_{i=1}^{N}\hat{\mathbf{T}}_{B,i}a_{T,i}

 where :math:`\mathbf{T}_{B,i}` is the body-fixed thrust direction of body :math:`i`, and :math:`a_{T,i}` is the thrust acceleration norm exerted by engine :math:`i`.
 In the (typical) case that the engine thrust force :math:`F_{T,i}` is defined directly (instead of the acceleration, see :ref:`below <thrust_acceleration_magnitude>`), we have :math:`a_{T,i}=F_{T,i}/m`, with :math:`m` the mass of the body.
-Once one (or more) engine models, and a rotation model, for the vehicle are defined, the thrust acceleration can simply be adde to the acceleration settings as any other acceleration model.
+Once one (or more) engine models, and a rotation model, for the vehicle are defined, the thrust acceleration can simply be added to the acceleration settings as any other acceleration model.

     .. code-block:: python